jason-kerney/blog/_posts/2021/2021-08-27-conclusion-rites-of-passage.md

 ![Butterfly and Pupa](/assets/img/posts/2021/08/pexels-miriam-fischer-2671074.jpg){: width="70%" .center}
 _Photo by Miriam Fischer from Pexels_

+## TL; DR

+Planning rites of passage basically looks the same.
+The results are different, but that is because of contextual differences.
+When you look over all the previous posts in this series the similarities in questions are worth calling out.

 <aside class="series">
   <h2>This post is part of the series <em>{{ page.series }}</em></h2>